Hendra-Huang/go-standard-layout/README.md

 8. Using test cases style for testing
 9. Provide database integration test
 10. `testdata` folder name for containing test fixtures
+11. Define interface on the implementation side
+12. Go interfaces generally belong in the package that uses values of the interface type, not the package that implements those values
+13. The implementing package should return concrete (usually pointer or struct) types

 References:
 1. https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1